cortex-js/cortex-js.github.io/kb-mathlive.md

-If you need to incorporate the library files directly into your project (for example if you are building a standalone application), you can obtain those files either from npm (see above) or from a CDN, for example [https://unpkg.com/mathlive/](https://unpkg.com/mathlive/)
+If you need to incorporate the library files directly into your project (for example if you are building a standalone application), you can obtain those files directly from npm (see above).

 The `.mjs` suffix indicates ESM/module versions.
 The `.min` tag indicates a "minified" version.
 The ones without `.min` are more legible